Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

 Q. What books should I read about Cambodia?

-A. We’re going to be publishing a comprehensive reading list soon, but in the meantime, there are a few must-reads in our opinion: A History of Cambodia by David Chandler; Cambodia’s Curse: the Modern History of a Troubled Land by Joel Brinkley; Hun Sen’s Cambodia by Sebastian Strangio; In the Shadow of the Banyan by Vaddey Ratner; and First They Killed My Father by Loung Ung.
+A. We’ve published a Cambodia reading list that includes must-reads like A History of Cambodia by David Chandler; Cambodia’s Curse: the Modern History of a Troubled Land by Joel Brinkley; Hun Sen’s Cambodia by Sebastian Strangio; In the Shadow of the Banyan by Vaddey Ratner; and First They Killed My Father by Loung Ung.

 Q. What books should I read about Angkor Wat and the archaeological sites?